 19. Select the THC Jog speed ratio.
 This is usually set to be an order of magnitude lower than the working speed, as to not move the torch erratically.

 The next step is to check if THC is ON in the User Settings.

-It can be a button in User settings of an item in PLC settings.
+It can be a button in User settings, or a toggle in the PLC settings (Settings > PLC).
 Both settings will turn THC on/off and both represent the same variables - the user can decide which one they want to use out of convenience.
 Typically, the User Settings window is used.

 Turn THC ON in User settings and make a test cut.

 The Arc Voltage Control setting signifies the THC behaviour that the user prefers.
 The underscores signify whether or not the Torch Height Control will have a THC Start Delay (the entries with underscores do have the start delay, while the entries without the underscores will ignore the THC Start Delay).